akclifto/Retrospective_Toolkit/README.md

 In the project directory, you can run:

 #### `yarn start-server`

 and then

 #### `yarn start-client`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 #### `yarn build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.